MHaringa/insurancerating/README.md

   refit()
 ```

-This step is used to impose structure or incorporate expert judgement.
+Refinement records smoothing, restrictions or sublevel relativities
+explicitly before the model is refitted.
+These adjustments should be
+supported by the available experience, tariff interpretation or
+documented expert judgement.

 ### Model structure